polymerdao/developer-hub/docs/background/polymer.md

 # Introducing Polymer

 The interoperability story for rollups on Ethereum today is both highly [fragmented](interop.md) and [insecure](landscape.md).
-The primary goal for Polymer is to bring the strong interoperability foundation set by [IBC](../concepts/ibc/ibc.md) to Ethereum and its ecocystem of rollups.
+The primary goal for Polymer is to bring the strong interoperability foundation set by [IBC](../concepts/ibc/ibc.md) to Ethereum and its ecosystem of rollups.
 Our [approach](../concepts/polymer/polymer-stack.md) to doing so is to put the Cosmos SDK on top of the OP stack and build **Ethereum’s first interoperability hub**.
 A secondary goal is to enable builders to build a network of natively interoperable rollups.

 :::info Polymer's 3 technical pillars